josimar-jr/api_nodejs_mongo_exploration/README.md

 - performing request in the endepoint `POST /fetch/Product` with suitable body

 There is also in the [resource folder](./resources/postman.zip) a postman collection to be imported and perform the resquest against the dev environment.

+It is also possible to run the application in dev mode with hot reload (any file change retrigger application startup), this is very useful when testing stuff.
+This mode is available through the command `npm run dev`.

+The others availables commands are:
+- `npm run linter` -> runs eslint to evaluate code practices and style, some of the issues pointed by eslint are solved by running `npm run linter:fix`
+- `npm test` -> runs all tests in the application
+- `npm run coverage` -> gets coverage from the tests that ran before

+CI is done using Travis and can be checked on https://travis-ci.org/github/josimar-jr/api_nodejs_mongo_exploration.

+Code Coverage is done using Travis and CodeCov, check it on https://codecov.io/gh/josimar-jr/api_nodejs_mongo_exploration.

+CD is done using Heroku and its integration with Github monitoring changes applied to `master` branch.